rkumar0322/DeanJain-Farewell/Dean.md

 #### Poornima Says:
 #### Dean: The Great Leader and Motivator
-##### A Dedicated and an Inspiring Leader from whom we had a wonderful learning experience through this BLAZE platform.
+##### A Dedicated and an Inspiring Leader from whom we had a wonderful learning experience through this Sales and Marketing platform.
 #### Thank you for all the support and guidance.
 All the best for your future endeavours...
 ---

 ### Mayank says:
-#### Dean: "Cornerstone" of Blaze
+#### Dean: "Cornerstone" of Sales and Marketing
 ##### Truly glad to have had the opportunity to work with you!
 Thank you and wish you all the best for your new journey.
 ---
 ### Sheet says: